FILM REVIEWS

 Capturing the moral confusion and physical chaos of war, “Casualties of War” is consistently gripping and full of tensions, and it's therefore too bad that the last reel is rather weak dramatically.

-While Penn gives an excellent performance as the callous and barbaric sergeant, Fox's is rather pallid and may be too soft and clean-cut to really counteract an animal like Meserve.
-The similar conflict in “Platoon” was more convincing in large part due to the strength of the characters as scripted and the actors who played them (Willem Dafoe and Tom Berenger).
+The thematically-similar conflict (good and evil soldiers) in “Platoon” was more convincing, in large part due to the strength of the characters as scripted and the actors who played them (Willem Dafoe and Tom Berenger).

-Nonetheless, putting aside his famed stylistic flourishes and cynicism, De Palma has made a harrowing melodrama out of the real-life tragedy that serves as a forceful indictment of how “civilized society” finds ways to justify brutal and immoral acts during wars.
+That said, De Palma, putting aside his famed stylistic flourishes and cynicism, has made an intermittently harrowing melodrama out of a real-life tragedy that serves as a forceful indictment of how “civilized society” finds ways to justify brutal and immoral acts during wars.

 Cast